Explore Nerja Caves

 Getting to the caves is easy, whether you decide to come by bus, car or on foot.
 You’ll find them just 5km from the Balcon de Europa and, while there’s an uphill stretch that lasts around 100 metres, the views and the caves are well worth the effort.
 If you do decide that you’d rather walk, be sure to wear plenty of sun cream, pack a hat and take some water with you as the ascent can be very hot, particularly in the afternoon.

 The nearby Nerja Museum operates its own land-train to the caves which can save you walking all the way.
 The Cueva Tren is a relaxing way to see the local sights as you make your way up to the Nerja caves and includes a stop at the Parque Verano Azul.

 The history of the Nerja Caves

-For those who prefer their attractions above ground, the Nerja Caves also have their own Botanical Gardens.
-Covering over 26,000 square metres and with more than 200 species of rare plants, the Nerja Caves Botanical Gardens were opened in 2017, after six years of planning and preparation.
-There are walking trails throughout the gardens, with information boards telling you all you need to know about the lush greenery held within its boundaries.
-You may also see some of the wildlife that has made its home in the area, including passing deer, soaring birds of prey and wandering wild boar.
+Once you’ve made your way out of the Nerja Caves, you might like to explore the Botanical Gardens.
+Covering over 26,000 square metres and with more than 200 species of rare plants, the Nerja Caves Botanical Gardens offer walking trails supported by information boards, telling you all you need to know about the plants and wildlife you might encounter.
+Watch out for passing deer, birds of prey, and the occasional wild boar.